HOOLIGANISM

 Much later the terms hooliganism and hooligans found a permanent place not only in the English vocabulary but with English football.
 A hooligan is described as “A violent troublemaker whose behaviour is associated with or motivated by their support of a soccer team.”

-Going through the annals of school sport in Sri Lanka during the past century, we can see that there have been incidents or misconduct by schoolboys and old boys at big matches or traditional matches.
+Going through the annals of school sports in Sri Lanka during the past century, we can see that there have been incidents of misconduct by schoolboys and old boys at big matches or traditional matches.
 These took the form of dissent against referees’ or umpires’ decisions or invasion of the playing field.
 These actions were condemned and not tolerated by authorities and administrators.
-Most of these cases were promptly dealt with, and appropriate disciplinary action taken.
+Most of these cases were promptly dealt with, and appropriate disciplinary action was taken.

 1928